-With Covid-19 restrictions and limited roster spaces, we are not able to honor special requests this season.
 Our goal is to place students in either their school or school area during team formation.
-We will be following MDHHS guidelines for mask wearing this summer.
+We will be following AAPS guidelines for mask wearing this summer.

 Kids develop their social and mental skills, physical strength, and character while learning how to play baseball or softball.
 Teamwork and active participation are key components.

 Every child plays as there are no tryouts or cuts.

-Summer Baseball/Softball is open to boys and girls who are in 1st - 8th grade in the 2020-2021 school year.
-Please note that current kindergartners can sign-up for our Boys and Girls T-Ball program.
+Summer Baseball/Softball is open to everyone who are in 1st - 8th grade in the 2021-2022 school year.
+Please note that current Young 5 and Kindergartners can sign-up for our T-Ball program.

 Coaches Pitch Leagues